RobotNerd/outline-format/README.md

 ```
 My Section
-- A list item can span multipe lines if you add a line break
+- A list item can span multiple lines if you add a line break
   and indent two additional spaces.
 All subsequent lines should
   be left-aligned with the second line.
 ```

+### Comments

+Comments begin with double hashtags `##` and terminate at the end of the line.
+Comment out text is ignored when converting to other formats.

 ### Quoted strings